6. Character vectors#

 ## [1] "a egg g N spam"

-The above matches in the following order: a letter (it is a capture group), another letter, and the former letter again.
+Matched are, in the following order: a letter (it is a capture group), another letter, and the former letter again.
 Each such palindrome of length three is replaced with just the repeated letter.

 (*) Display the source code of glob2rx by calling print(glob2rx) and study how this function converts wildcards such as file???.* or *.csv to regular expressions that can be passed to, e.g., list.files.

 6.2.7.
-Splitting strings into tokens#
+Splitting strings into tokens

 strsplit divides each string in a character vector into chunks.
-This time, though, the search pattern specifying the token delimiter is given as the second argument:

 strsplit(c("spam;spam;eggs;;bacon", "spam"), ";", fixed=TRUE)